Xiang-CH/aiha-umag-checking/Objectifying_China.md

 This Dutch plate is entirely of European origin but decorated in a predominantly Chinese style.
 The overall decoration imitates Chinese famille verte porcelain, with stylised scroll and flower motifs mostly in green.
 The floral and scroll borders are arranged in a manner that seems inspired by kraak porcelain.
 The central figure is of European invention and represents a personification of abundance holding a richly filled cornucopia.

 Delft potters excelled at painting Western ceramic forms with Asian motifs.
 These luxury goods were produced in increasing numbers and competed with imported Chinese porcelains.
-Delftware inspired by Chinese originals persisted from about 1630 to the mid-eighteenth century, and since about 1640, Delft potters began using personal monograms and distinctive factory marks as trademarks to distinguish their work, like a blue $^{\mathrm{~\small~K~}}$ with a dot on the underside of this plate.
+Delftware inspired by Chinese originals persisted from about 1630 to the mid-eighteenth century, and since about 1640, Delft potters began using personal monograms and distinctive factory marks as trademarks to distinguish their work, like a blue K with a dot on the underside of this plate.

 Large flat plates like this one are also called ‘chargers’.
 They were often used as decorative accessories in well-appointed interiors.
 The lack of wear on this example suggests that it served an ornamental function.
 It may have been placed on top of a buffet or cabinet, by itself or with additional pieces of European and Asian ceramics, or brass, pewter or silver vessels.